Infraste03/KGE_RS/fashion_generalization/preprocessing/README.md

         └── fashion.inter
 ```

-### v2 - Enriched Knowledge Graph
+### Enriched Fashion-Random Knowledge Graph

-The v2 configuration uses the same general preprocessing and user-sampling strategy as v1, but enriches the Knowledge Graph with two additional relations:
+This enriched configuration uses the same general preprocessing and user-sampling
+strategy as Fashion-Random, but enriches the Knowledge Graph with two additional
+relations:

 ```text
 belongs_to_price_tier